Explore UCD

 Approaches to Teaching and Learning:

-We will have two lectures per week where we will learn the theory behind econometric analysis.
+We will have two hours of lecture per week where we will learn the theory behind econometric analysis.

-In weekly computer labs, students learn to apply the theory to data using the statistical software R.
+In weekly computer labs, students learn to apply the theory to data using Stata or R.

 Requirements, Exclusions and Recommendations